 Our financial position, results of operations and cash flows could continue to be adversely affected by difficult conditions and significant volatility in the capital, credit and commodities markets and in the overall worldwide economy.
-Although certain economic conditions in the United States have improved or shown signs of improvement, economic growth has been slow and uneven.
-In recent years, the weak global economic conditions, particularly in the U.S. and Europe, have negatively affected our sales and profitability.
+Although certain economic conditions in the United States have improved, economic growth has been slow and uneven and may not be sustained.
 During economic downturns, governmental entities in particular, which constitute most of our end users, reduce or delay their purchase of our products, which has had and may continue to have an adverse effect on our business.
 Any uncertainty about the federal budget in the U.S. could have a negative effect on the U.S. and global economy.
 The continuing impact that these factors might have on us and our business is uncertain and cannot be estimated at this time.
 Current economic conditions have accentuated each of these risks and magnified their potential effect on us and our business.
 The difficult conditions in these markets and the overall economy affect our business in a number of ways.
 For example: